Place Wi-Fi calls from your iPhone

 - On your iPhone, go to Settings > Phone > Calls on Other Devices.

-If you can't turn on or use Wi-Fi Calling, make sure that your carrier offers Wi-Fi Calling and that your devices have the latest software.
-Then, follow these steps if you can't turn on Wi-Fi Calling or make a Wi-Fi call.
+If you can't turn on or use Wi-Fi Calling, make sure your network provider offers Wi-Fi Calling and your devices have the latest software.
+Then follow these steps if you can't turn on Wi-Fi Calling or make a Wi-Fi call.
 Wait two minutes before you go from one step to the next.

-- Go to Settings > Phone > Wi-Fi Calling and make sure that Wi-Fi Calling is on.
+- Go to Settings > Phone > Wi-Fi Calling and make sure Wi-Fi Calling is turned on.

 - Restart your iPhone.

 - Connect to a different Wi-Fi network.
 Not all Wi-Fi networks work with Wi-Fi Calling.